 These low-interest federal disaster loans are available in Amador, Butte, Colusa, Del Norte, El Dorado, Glenn, Humboldt, Lake, Marin, Mariposa, Mendocino, Monterey, Napa, Sonoma, Tehama, Trinity, Tuolumne and Yolo counties.

-The interest rate is 4 percent for businesses and 2.625 percent for private nonprofit organizations with terms up to 30 years.
+The interest rate is 2.75 percent with terms up to 30 years.
 Loan amounts and terms are set by SBA and are based on each applicant’s financial condition.